ome/ome-contributing/OMEROdownloader.rst

    export to ensure that the download messages are as you would expect, e.g.::

-    writing annotations as XML, need 3, already have 2... done
+    writing annotations as XML, need up to 3, already have 2... done

 Whole fileset